-The Law Center offers a wide variety of opportunities for J.D. students, especially those entering their third year, to spend a semester or (with one program) a year living and studying in a foreign country.
-The semester abroad program allows students to study for a semester at the ground-breaking Center for Transnational Legal Studies (CTLS) in London or one of several outstanding law schools located elsewhere.
+The Law Center offers a wide variety of opportunities for J.D. students (especially those entering their third year) to spend a semester or (with one program) a year living and studying in a foreign country.
+The semester abroad program allows students to study for a semester at the ground-breaking Center for Transnational Legal Studies (CTLS) in London or one of several outstanding law schools elsewhere.

-Students participating in one of these "official" Georgetown programs will be registered at the Law Center so that they are eligible for financial aid and other assistance, but they will also enroll and attend classes at the host program in Asia, Europe, Latin America, or the Middle East.
+Students participating in one of these "official" Georgetown programs will need to be registered at the Law Center for eligibility for financial aid and other assistance, and will also be enrolled and attend classes at the host program in Asia, Europe, Latin America, or the Middle East.

-Students may also apply, on an "ad hoc" basis, to spend a semester enrolled directly in an unrelated overseas law program.
+Students may also apply on an "ad hoc" basis to spend a semester enrolled directly in an unrelated overseas law program.
 Participants in such programs are generally not eligible for financial assistance.
-Special procedures and considerations applicable to ad hoc programs can be found by following the link at the left.
+Special procedures and considerations applicable to ad hoc programs can be found by following the link to the left.
 Students interested in studying abroad for the summer on an ad hoc basis can also find information on the requirements and approval process on the ad hoc study abroad webpage.

 Center for Transnational Legal Studies

-CTLS is a unique partnership, set in the heart of legal London, in which students and faculty drawn from around the world study complex transnational legal issues from different perspectives.
+CTLS is a unique partnership set in the heart of legal London in which students and faculty drawn from around the world study complex transnational legal issues from different perspectives.
 Georgetown Law students spend a semester with their global counterparts in courses taught by distinguished faculty from both common law and civil law traditions.
 The language of instruction at CTLS is English.
-For more information, including special selection criteria applicable to CTLS, please see the CTLS link at the left or email the Office of Transnational Programs at firstname.lastname@example.org.
+For more information, including special selection criteria, please see the CTLS link at left or email the Office of Transnational Programs at email@example.com.

 Other Semester and Year Long Programs

-Georgetown Law has agreements with several world-class institutions that allow a defined number of Georgetown students to study abroad for a semester or a year (see each program's website for the number of seats available).
-See the links at the left for a full list of available programs.
+Georgetown Law has agreements with several world-class institutions that allow a defined number of Georgetown students to study abroad for a semester or year (see each program's website for the number of seats available).
+See the links to the left for a full list of available programs.

 The courses available vary by program, but they generally include international law, international business and trade, human rights, and (in Europe) European Union subjects.
 A student can receive up to a maximum of 14 Georgetown credits for a semester's study abroad.
 Course availability, credit equivalency, and course scheduling vary by program.
-Experience has shown that students usually take between 12-13 credits.
-The Georgetown transcript will show the name of the foreign institution and the number of credits earned, but will not indicate the grades or courses completed.
+Experience has shown that students take between 12-13 credits on average.
+The Georgetown transcript will show the name of the foreign institution and number of credits earned, but will not indicate the grades or courses completed.

 Important Information for Applicants

-Students interested in any study abroad program except CTLS should review the policies and procedures provided here before applying.
-Students interested in CTLS should review the CTLS policies and procedures from the CTLS website.
+Students interested in any study abroad program (except CTLS) should review the Policies and Procedures before applying.
+Students interested in CTLS should review Policies and Procedures from the CTLS website.